Time to Get Composting

 - A wooden 4-sided container, one side removable to allow easy access.
 Usually about a 60-100cms square, easy to make, small enough to site in an odd corner of most gardens.

 - The ‘tumbler’ type of composter.
-These certainly make it easier to ‘turn’ the rotting material but can get very heavy when full, and are not the most attractive of garden artifacts.
+These certainly make it easier to ‘turn’ the rotting material but can get very heavy when full, and are not the most attractive of garden artefacts.
 However they have their fans!

 So!
 Once you have decided on your composter and got it into position, what are you going to put into it?
 Much more than you would think!
 But the most important thing to remember is to mix your greens with your browns, that is, to aim to have equal quantities of leafy stuff and twiggy/papery stuff.
 Into your brand new composter you can put: